Allan L. Benson: Split with the Socialist Party

-Later years, death, and legacy

 Benson's later years were spent housebound in Yonkers, New York.
 Several months before his death, Benson wrote a letter to cartoonist Art Young explaining his plight:

 "I am suffering not from pernicious anemia but from the injury to my nervous system that this disease did when four dumbbell doctors (who were supposed to be good) did not recognize it for what it was and let it go until I collapsed, was in bed for six months and have scarcely been able to walk across the room ever since.
 I have been away from the house but seven times in nine years, for an hour's motor trip each time, and have not now been out in almost two years.
 I am in more or less distress all the time, but I read almost constantly and thus enjoy myself pretty well considering the circumstances."

+Death

 Benson died in Yonkers, New York, on August 19, 1940.